mahmoud-drwsh/MahmoudBooks/README.md

 # Tests

-The app has two tests to ensure that the data returned by the Google Books API is what is expected.
+The app has two tests to ensure that the data returned by the Google Books API is as expected.

 # Code Comments

-I have written comments where I felt confusion might arise or of lack of clarity might be present.
-I have tried my best to use expressive names which I have found reduces the need for extensive commenting.
+I have written comments where I felt confusion might arise or lack of clarity might be.
+I have tried my best to use expressive names which I have found something that reduces the need for extensive commenting.

 # Internationalization